NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 ----- __903.9__ -----2022-10-29 02:32:48+08:00:

 Luo Dagang, a pirate who joined the Taiping Heavenly Kingdom, may well have been a Christian convert even before the Taiping turned up.
-According to a British report containing a translation of a letter from Luo in 1853, he was a bit of a collaborator with the British during their occupation of Guangzhou during the Opium War in 1840-42.
+According to a British report containing a translation of a letter from Luo in 1853, he was a bit of a collaborator with the British during their occupation of Guangzhou during the Opium War in 1840-42 and helped build churches during that time.

 ----- __903.10__ -----2022-10-29 02:37:36+08:00: